cdreier/slide-serve/README.md

   * you can even write more than one plaintext file, they are added in alphanumerical order
 * start with the `-dev` flag to auto reload the browser on that slide you just edited
   * this is just awesome!
+* just go to http://127.0.0.1:8080/presenter and controll the presentation from the presenter view!
+  * see the current and the next slide
+  * see the speaker-@notes
 * add styles and background images next to your content
   * no hardcoded slide-numbers in css
   * don't count your slides, i'll do it for you ;)